anathonous/debian-btrfs/README.md

 ````
  - create a new partition 2G or more.
 Change type to EFI System.
  - create a new partition 8G or more.
 Leave type as Linux.
  - Create a new partition 100%FREE.
 Use remainder of drive.
-Leave type as Linux
+Leave type as Linux.
+ - Save and write to disk
+ - Ext

 ### Preparing partitions